 b) the destination layer-2 ID set to the source layer-2 ID of the selected 5G ProSe UE-to-network relay UE during the 5G ProSe UE-to-network relay discovery procedure as defined in clause 8.2.1;

 and start timer T5080.

+NOTE 3: A default PC5 DRX configuration is used for transmitting this message as specified in 3GPP TS 38.300 [21].